skyvers/Aged-care/readme.md

 ![Carer login](doc_src_img/chapter8/7.jpg "Carer login")

-You can see, the carer can access patient and assessment in Agedcare module.
+You can see, the carer can access resident and assessment in Agedcare module.
 This is because in `agedCare.xml` in menu we gave permission to only Manager to see the facility module.

 Carer login page shown below: